About me

 tl;dr

 My name is Antonin Callard.
-I am a third-year PhD student at Université de Caen (France) under the supervision of Pascal Vanier.
-I am in the AMACC team of the GREYC lab.
+I am a postdoctoral researcher in the MC2 team of the LIP lab (ENS Lyon, France) under the mentoring of Daria Pchelina, after just completing a PhD from the Université de Caen (France) under the supervision of Pascal Vanier.

 If you have complaints, comments, suggestions, or just want to chat about any of the things mentioned in this page, you can reach me via the email above or visit me in my office!